jaycoh/Multiton/README.md

 ### Notes

 In my project, any number of students could have been created, as long as each estudent had a unique ID.
 However, I could easily have adjusted the getStudent function to only return a student if the ID was within a certain range (returning null otherwise), thus limiting the number of students that could be instantiated.

+Another common strategy when implementing Multiton is to map from some enumeration to the desired instances.
+That way, for an enum of n constants, there can only be as many as n instances.